tranqui/rimeflows/README.md

 ### Main scripts

-The main flow fields of interest are shown

-The main output currently is the two figures for our upcoming manuscript.
-Run via:

-    python fig1-schematics.py

-and

-    python fig2-phase-portraits.py

-And these should output the figures as PDFs and PNGs in the working directory.

-We can show the efficiency scalings from this data via

-   python kuwabara.py -o data/kuwabara-trajectories.png

 There are several flow fields implemented in this package.
 We provide the script `show-flow.py` to visualise the various flow fields.
 The Kuwabara flow field is the most important for flow through porous media.
 Visualise this flow field by running e.g. (the parameters simply control the resulting colors)

    python show-flow.py 0.1 -cc grey -fc '#e6e6ff' -sc steelblue -ctc red -ntc blue